ShogunPanda/fishamnium/README.md

 Starting with version 4.0.0, format of bookmarks file has changed.

-To update your local file, please clone the [repository](https://github.com/ShogunPanda/fishamnium) locally, then run `yarn run convert-bookmarks`.
+To update your local file, please run `~/.fishamnium/helpers/fishamnium bookmarks convert`.

 ## Uninstall